Xinoph/xinoph.github.io/_posts/2018-02-26-wayfairportfolio.md

 <hr>
 <h3 id="rugassistant">Rug Assistant</h3>

-The Rug Assistant in an Artist Toolkit script that helps generate realistic rugs.
+The Rug Assistant is an Artist Toolkit script that helps generate realistic rugs.

 It has 3 main components: